 Fiber Café performance at student Forum Gallery

 Three dormitories adjacent to the studios provide housing for about 80 students.
 There is no campus housing to accommodate married students.
-Rooms are furnished with standard single beds, bureaus, and desks.
+Rooms are furnished with standard size twin beds, dressers, and desks; community bathrooms are located on each floor.
 Linens are not provided.
 Rooms are assigned on a single or double occupancy basis; singles are assigned on a seniority basis.
 First-year students should expect assignment to double occupancy accommodations.
-Each dormitory is equipped with phone and Internet access in individual rooms and a shared lounge area with cable television and laundry facilities.
+Each dormitory room is equipped with internet access (wired and wireless) and landline telephone capability.
+All dorms feature a shared lounge area with cable television and DVD player, and laundry facilities are available for use by dorm residents.
 No pets are allowed in dormitories or studios.
 Cooking is not permitted in dormitories, but all departments have kitchen facilities.

 Students expecting to have off-campus housing will find that rent in the Cranbrook area is about average for the United States.
 Moderately priced apartments may be rented in nearby Birmingham, Keego Harbor, Berkley, Clawson, Pontiac, Ferndale, and Royal Oak.
 Students planning to live off campus are encouraged to make an early visit to the area to arrange housing.